Why Can’t I Tan? – Everything You Need To Know

 Self-Tanner

 Self-tanners are at-home products that you can use yourself to build up a tan.
-Self-tanner comes in many forms, such as lotions, mousses, gels, and foams, and these all work using the same active ingredient.
+Self-tanner comes in various forms, including lotions, mousses, gels, and foams, all of which work using the same active ingredient.

-DHA, the active ingredient in self-tanners, works with the outer layer of your skin cells to darken the color of your skin.
+DHA, the active ingredient in self-tanners, works with the outer layer of your skin cells to darken the skin’s color.

 Self-tanners give your skin a golden tan that can last for up to 2 weeks before it starts fading.
 They offer a great way to get a golden bronzed tone at home without having to spend any time in the sun.